Lauren Christy

 Lauren Christy is a British songwriter and record producer.
-She began her career as a solo recording artist in the early 1990s before co-founding the production and writing trio The Matrix with Graham Edwards and Scott Spock.
-The group wrote and produced much of Avril Lavigne’s debut album Let Go (2002).
+She began her career as a solo recording artist in the early 1990s before co-founding the production and writing trio the Matrix with Graham Edwards and Scott Spock.
+The group wrote and produced much of Avril Lavigne's debut album Let Go (2002).
 Christy and her group were nominated for the Grammy Award for Producer of the Year, Non-Classical, at the 46th Annual Grammy Awards.
 She won an Ivor Novello Award in 2003.

 Early life and solo career (1990s)

 Christy studied ballet at the Bush Davies Ballet School in the United Kingdom before turning to music.
-At 18 she signed a publishing deal with EMI and later a recording contract with Polygram Records.
+At 18, she signed a publishing deal with EMI and later a recording contract with Polygram Records.

-In 1991 she moved to Los Angeles, and two years later she released her debut album, Lauren Christy (1993).
-The album included the single “The Color of the Night,” which appeared on the soundtrack of the film Color of Night (1994).
-In 1994 she was nominated for an American Music Award for Best New Artist.
+In 1991, she moved to Los Angeles, and two years later she released her debut album, Lauren Christy (1993).
+The album included the single "The Color of the Night", which appeared on the soundtrack of the film Color of Night (1994).
+In 1994, she was nominated for an American Music Award for Best New Artist.

-In 1997 Christy released her second studio album, Breed, whose title track was featured on the soundtrack of the film Batman & Robin.
-Another track, “I Want What I Want," appeared in the 1998 film Wild Things.
+In 1997, Christy released her second studio album, Breed, whose title track was featured on the soundtrack of the film Batman & Robin.
+Another track, "I Want What I Want", appeared in the 1998 film Wild Things.
 After her second album, Christy began writing and producing songs for other artists.

 The Matrix (1999–2010)

-In 1999 Christy co-founded the Los Angeles-based writing and production team, The Matrix with Graham Edwards and Scott Spock.
+In 1999, Christy co-founded the Los Angeles-based writing and production team the Matrix with Graham Edwards and Scott Spock.

-The Matrix wrote and produced much of Avril Lavigne’s debut album Let Go (2002), including the singles “Complicated,” “Sk8er Boi,” and “I’m With You.”
-In a 2018 interview with Music Week, Christy described “Complicated” as a turning point for The Matrix and said its success led to further work for the group.
-The Matrix got seven Grammy nominations and the Ivor Novello Award for International Hit of the Year.
+The Matrix wrote and produced much of Avril Lavigne's debut album Let Go (2002), including the singles "Complicated", "Sk8er Boi", and "I'm with You".
+In a 2018 interview with Music Week, Christy described "Complicated" as a turning point for the Matrix and said its success led to further work for the group.
+The Matrix received seven Grammy nominations and the Ivor Novello Award for International Hit of the Year.
 Christy received the BMI Pop Award for Songwriter of the Year in 2004.

-Over the next decade the Matrix worked with multiple artists including Jason Mraz, Shakira, Korn, David Bowie, Christina Aguilera, Britney Spears, Hilary Duff, Busted, Tokio Hotel and Rihanna.
+Over the next decade, the Matrix worked with multiple artists including Jason Mraz, Shakira, Korn, David Bowie, Christina Aguilera, Britney Spears, Hilary Duff, Busted, Tokio Hotel and Rihanna.

 Later career (2011–present)

-In 2011 Christy began working independently as a songwriter and producer.
-She co-wrote “Believe in Me,” performed by Bonnie Tyler as the United Kingdom’s entry in the Eurovision Song Contest in 2013.
-In 2014, she received a Grammy nomination for her work on Chris Brown’s album X. She co-wrote “Me, Myself & I” by G-Eazy and Bebe Rexha.
-She also co-wrote Iggy Azalea’s first single “Team” in 2016.
-Additionally, she co-wrote “Tonight (I’m Lovin’ You)” for Enrique Iglesias which peaked at number four on Billboard Hot 100.
+In 2011, Christy began working independently as a songwriter and producer.
+She co-wrote "Believe in Me", performed by Bonnie Tyler as the United Kingdom's entry at the Eurovision Song Contest 2013.
+In 2014, she received a Grammy nomination for her work on Chris Brown's album X. She co-wrote "Me, Myself & I" by G-Eazy and Bebe Rexha.
+She also co-wrote Iggy Azalea's first single "Team" in 2016.
+Additionally, she co-wrote "Tonight (I'm Lovin' You)" for Enrique Iglesias which peaked at number four on the Billboard Hot 100.